alexandresoro/ouca/README.md

 The aim of the _Où ça ?_ project is to provide naturalists with an application where they can record and visualize their wildlife observations.

-This project provides the API to interact with these observations - add new elements, edit them and so on.
+This project provides an API to interact with these observations - add new elements, edit them and so on.

+This API is structured as a stateless microservice.
+It exposes a GraphQL and a small REST API, and is agnostic of the integrator.

 ## Structure of an observation